cakephp/migrations/README.md

 Due to the conventions, not all schema changes can be performed via these shell commands.

-Migration Names can follow any of the following regices:
+Migration Names can follow any of the following patterns:

 - *create_table* `/^(Create)(.*)/`: Creates the specified table
 - *drop_table* `/^(Drop)(.*)/`: Drops the specified table.
 Ignores specified field arguments.
 - *add_field* `/^(Add).*(?:To)(.*)/`: Adds fields to the specified table
 - *remove_field* `/^(Remove).*(?:From)(.*)/`: Removes fields from the specified table
 - *alter_table* `/^(Alter)(.*)/` : Alters the specified table.
+The
-The *alter_table* command can be used as an alias for `CreateTable` and `AddField`.
+  *alter_table* command can be used as an alias for `CreateTable` and `AddField`.

 Migration names are used as migration class names, and thus may collide with other migrations if the class names are not unique.
 In this case, it may be necessary to manually override the name at a later date, or simply change the name you are specifying.

 Fields are verified via the following the following regular expression: